akorycki/Pmod-KYPD-Library/README.md

 In total, there should be 12 wires connected between the RPi and PmodKYPD.
 Of which, 4 are either +5V or GND and the remaining 8 are individually connected to 8 seperate general-purpose IO pins on the RPi

-It is recomended to use a dual-row 12-pin ribbon cable, along with jumpers, to connect between the RPi and PmodKYPD
 __________________________________________________________________________________________________________
 Software: